We offer a broad range of extra-curricular opportunities to help students develop as confident, well-rounded individuals.

 Our clubs cover a diverse range of activities including dance, drama, music, art, chess and sports.

 Trips and visits

 East Leake Academy has a strong commitment to the value of learning through carefully planned educational visits.
 This is part of the our required role to provide a broad and balanced curriculum that provides spiritual, moral, cultural, mental and physical development that prepares young people for the opportunities and experiences of adult life.

 Our students take part in trips and visits such as:

-We are proud to be part of the DofE scheme and offer students all three levels of the awards (bronze, silver and gold).
+We are proud to be part of the DofE scheme and offer students all three levels of the award (bronze, silver and gold).
 These are highly regarded both by universities and employers alike.
-Taking part in the DofE awards provides our young people with essential life skills, leadership skills and training, volunteering opportunities and team working skills.
+Taking part in the DofE Award provides our young people with essential life skills, leadership skills and training, volunteering opportunities and team working skills.

-Budding entrepreneurs have the chance to join the young enterprise network, of which East Leake Academy is a member.
+Budding entrepreneurs have the chance to join the Young Enterprise network, of which East Leake Academy is a member.
 Year 12 students compete in teams to design, develop and market new products before selling them to the general public at markets in the UK and Europe.
-In year 10 students can apply to become our ‘youNG’ ambassador.
-One student is chosen from ELA and, together with the ambassadors from nine other schools in Ruschcliffe, they work as a community to represent all Rushcliffe schools.
+In year 10, students can apply to become our ‘youNG’ ambassador.
+One student is chosen from our academy and, together with ambassadors from nine other schools in Rushcliffe, they work as a community to represent all Rushcliffe schools.

 German exchange programme

 We have run a German exchange programme for the past 20 years, in collaboration with the Marie Curie Gymnasium in Kirchzarten.
 Our programme of residential visits to other parts of Europe also help our students develop cultural understanding and awareness.